annawestin/markovjingle/README.md

 # markovjingle
-This is a node-program that uses a markov model-library to generate new christmas songs.
+This is a node-program that uses a markov model library to generate new christmas songs.

 ## To run
 ```shell
 npm start songs.txt
 ```

-##Two examples of output:
+## Two examples of output:

 ```
 Jesus no crying he makes